snapwiki/SnapProjectEmbed/README.md

 # Installation

-1. Clone this repository with Git using the following command:
+1. Clone this repository with Git into your "Extensions" folder using the following command:

 ```Bash
 git clone https://github.com/snapwiki/SnapProjectEmbed.git